seftimie/TensorFlowJourney/progress/timeline.md

 **2020-08-25**:
-- (done): A conversation with Andrew Ng
+- (done): Week 3: A conversation with Andrew Ng
 - (done): What are convolutions and pooling?
 - (done): Coding convolutions and pooling layers
 - (done): Implementing convolutional layers